4neesh/DevBlog/src/posts/002javaObjectNotation.md

 <br>
 <h4>What is Time Complexity?</h4>
 <p>
 The terms ‘Time Complexity’ and ‘Big O Notation’ are often used synonymously to describe the efficiency of an algorithm with respect to its number of input elements.
-Calculating the efficiency of an algorithm can be difficult to define with variables such as memory, disk, and network usage; the Big O Notation provides a classification to define the upper-bound runtime that can be expected from an algorithm CPU usage only, therefore discarding the other variables from calculation. </p>
+Calculating the efficiency of an algorithm can be difficult to define with variables such as memory, disk, and network usage; the Big O Notation provides a classification to define the upper-bound runtime that can be expected from an algorithm's CPU usage alone, therefore discarding the other variables from consideration. </p>
 <p>
 The Big O is part of a family of asymptotic notations, including Big Theta Θ and Big Omega Ω. The notations categorise what the upper and lower asymptotic bounds are for an algorithm.
-The Big O is only concerned with the approximate worst-case complexity of an algorithm, therefore the complexity of the algorithm with larger sets of data.</p>
+The Big O is only concerned with the approximate worst-case complexity of an algorithm, therefore the complexity of the algorithm with larger sets of data will move it's complexity closer towards the Big O.</p>
 <p>
-Big O defines the platform-independent complexity of the algorithm: how the resources required (from the steps taken) in the algorithm scale as the input elements grow.
-The Big O does not reflect the performance of an algorithm, which would encapsulate how much time or memory is consumed when the algorithm is executed.
-As larger sets of data are applied as input to an algorithm, the time complexity of the algorithm will slowly apprach its limiting asymptotic value.
-This limitation is important to understand for an algorithm that is expected to operate on large data sets.
-The graph below highlight 5 key classifications an algorithm can fall into:</p>
+Big O defines how the resources required (from the steps taken) in the algorithm scale as the input elements grow.
+The Big O does not reflect the performance of an algorithm, which otherwise would capture how much time or memory is consumed when the algorithm is executed.
+As larger sets of data are input to an algorithm, the time complexity of the algorithm will slowly approach its limiting asymptotic value.
+The graph below highlights 5 classifications an algorithm can fall into:</p>

 ![Graph image](../../src/images/002Graph.png)